Range Rules ADOPTED September 5, 2017

 - Rifles, handguns and shotguns permitted.

-- The target carriages shall NOT be used for firing at anything other than paper targets.
+- The target carriages shall ONLY be used for firing properly sighted-in rifles at paper targets.
 (C3)

 - When using the AGC target carriages: